The Best Travel Credit Card Perks Beyond Miles

 This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
 The content is not provided by the advertiser and any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any bank, card issuer, airline or hotel chain.
 Please visit our Advertiser Disclosure to view our partners, and for additional details.

-Business Lounge Access
+Airport Lounge Access

 Companion Travel Certificates

-Although hotel-affiliated credit cards still lavish their applicants with points, some try to tempt you with perks as well.
-Customers of the Starwood Preferred Guest Card from American Express can reach the Gold level when they spend $30,000 in a calendar year.
-With this status, they will enjoy room upgrades and late checkouts.
-Using my Starwood hotels status gained solely though use of this credit card, my family of three was upgraded from a nice, but small room at the Sheraton in Milan to a spacious two bedroom suite.
-Similar Elite Status is granted to holders of the Hilton HHonors™ Surpass® Card from American Express.
-In addition to those perks, some cards offer free or discounted wifi as well as a sign up bonus worth free nights.
+Although hotel-affiliated credit cards still lavish their applicants with points, some try to tempt you with perks as well.For example, if you spend $30,000 in a calendar year on the Starwood Preferred Guest Card from American Express, you'll be awarded SPG Gold status.
+With this elite status, you'll enjoy room upgrades and late checkouts.
+For instance, using my Starwood elite status gained solely through use of this credit card, my family of three was upgraded from a nice but small room at the Sheraton in Milan to a spacious two bedroom suite.
+(See also: Best Hotel Credit Cards with Elite Status)

 Like this article?
 Pin it!